Dr. Jean-Luc Stanek

 The electrolyzer is operated by the industrial client or a certified partner.
 HACE provides the ideal energy to run it at full capacity, continuously, at the lowest possible cost.

 H₂ tanks 20× lighter than existing: 1 ton of tank per 1 ton of H₂ transported.
-Revolutionizes logistics.
+Partner chosen by NASA for the future hydrogen aircraft.

 Auxiliary solutions for green H₂ use.
 Decarbonization of land, sea and air transport.